dtex/tharp/README.md

 // This is a simple excerpt, illustrating the configuration
 // of robot with two legs
 var five = require("johnny-five"),
-  Tharp = require("tharp");
+  tharp = require("tharp");

 var board = new five.Board().on("ready", function() {

   /* === Begin robot configuration === */

   // Tharp.Chain() wraps our actuators and adds properties
   // that define the kinematic system.
-The "type" property defines
+The "chainType" property defines
   // the joint/segment configuration.
   var leftLeg = new tharp.Chain({
     actuators: [